crimson-crystal/crimson/README.md

 ### Switching

-You can switch between Crystal versions using `crimson switch <version>`.
+You can switch between Crystal versions using `crimson switch <version>` (or `crimson use`).
 If the version you wish to switch to has an alias, you can use that instead (for example, `crimson switch dev`).
 Versions can also be switched to automatically in the install command by including the `-s`/`--switch` flag.

 ### Defaults